nvdla/doc/doc/hw/v1/ias/unit_description.rst

 -  WGS

-Two read channels connect from convolution DMA to AXI interface.
-They are weight read channel and data read channel.
-To fetch input format listed above, the channels are shared by one or more formats.
-The table below records the sharing in all use cases.
+Two read channels connect from CDMA to the AXI interface.
+These are the weight read channel, and data read channel.
+To fetch the input formats listed above, the channels are configured for that format formats.
+The table below records the input data format to read channel mapping.

 .. table:: Channel sharing in CDMA
  :name: tab_channel_sharing_in_cdma